Vision and Mission

 • encourage initiative and leadership

-• instil confidence and self belief
+• instill confidence and self belief

 • insist upon the highest standards of personal and group behaviour